-At Nuñez & Associates, we understand that this is your life and family at stake.
+At Nuñez Law Firm we understand that this is your life and family at stake.
 We strive to be the most compassionate immigration attorney’s you can find and we’ll work hard to protect your family from removal proceedings to a TPS designated nation.

 The Department of Homeland Security may designate a country for Temporary Protected Status (TPS) under certain conditions such as a civil war; an environmental disaster such as an earthquake, hurricane or tsunami; an epidemic (such as cholera or tuberculosis); or other extraordinary conditions that are temporary.
 Once designated, citizens of that country or persons with no nationality but who had habitually resided in that country have certain benefits after registering for TPS status.
 Those benefits may include: